MinatoNamikaze02/jargon/README.md

 ## Working
 ![working](https://github.com/MinatoNamikaze02/privacy-policy-analysis/blob/main/client/assets/working.png)

-## Contribution
-Feel free to contribute to the project in any way!
-**Would appreciate contributions to the corpus :)**

 ## References
 [A Multidisciplinary Definition of Privacy Labels: The Story of Princess Privacy and the Seven Helpers? - Johanna Johansena,∗